 Registered users can use the topic management sidebar to create and edit topics, combine multiple topics into complex queries, or set customized email alerts.
 On mouse over, the gear icon to activate the floating menu replaces the frequency count of the right column.

 Users have access to the full set of advanced search options when defining or revising a topic.
 This includes the ability to filter by metadata elements, and to use logical operators (AND, OR, AND NOT) to combine various filters and restrictions.
 Even complex queries to search in the full text, title or URL of documents can be stored, revised and later accessed at the click of a button.

 It is possible to exclude certain aspects of recent coverage – e.g., restrict queries to one or more countries, or select content from a specific set of Web sites.
 Clicking on a topic name triggers a search for the stored query, clicking on the small rectangular marker activates (or deactivates) the topic in the trend chart.
 All matching documents are included in the list of search results, and used for computing various charts and metrics.
 The topic label (i.e., the name displayed in the topic management section) itself is not considered in the matching process.

 Dealing with Ambiguous Topics

 For ad-hoc queries, simple text fields typically suffice.
-For defining and disambiguating topics, however, the number of terms to include is often larger.
+Defining and disambiguating topics, however, often requires a larger number of terms.
 To properly describe abstract concepts like “climate change” or popular but ambiguous brand names such as “Amazon”, “Apple”, “Gap” and “Three”, one needs to consider synonyms, singular and plural versions of a term, grammatical variations, lists of related products and services, etc.